Trails & Maps

 Bonanza Snowshoe Trail

 Currently, Bonanza is re-routed along a short section of Gold Dust (just passed McNeil’s Claim ski trail), leading to the Bonanza Shortcut.
 This is an advanced trail that could require some route finding skills.
 The trail may be done both clockwise and counterclockwise as it involves a decent down to cross Buck’s Trek ski trail then follows Winter’s Creek before heading back up to Gold Dust.
-The trail itself is 2.5 km long with steep climbs out from Buck’s Trek.
-It takes about 2 hours.
+The trail itself is 4.8 km long with steep climbs out from Buck’s Trek.
+It takes about 2-3 hours.
 However, it is one of the best trails for the amazing variety of terrain.

 Claim Jump Snowshoe Trail